SimonRuttmann/BlenderRobot/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use or remix it – just give proper credit. 🤝

----

-> 🧠 First time using Blender, and already dreaming of more bots.
-> ⭐ Drop a star if you liked it, and feel free to reach out!